Chris-Barros/stripe-payment/README.md

 ## Change secreet and public key from stripe

-    you will need to create a stripe account if you havent. using the public and seecret key go to
+    you will need to create a stripe account if you havent. using the public and secret key go to access the `.env` file and change your keys accordingly stripe secret and stripes public.
-    1) `pages/api/payment_intents.js` and replace your secret key on the top of the page 2)`coomponents/CheckoutForm/index.js` and replace it with your public key at the top of   page

 ## if you wanna add more items to be displayed